Uthman-lab/presento/docs/USE_CASES.md

 - **Main Flow**:
   1. User enters email and password
   2. System validates credentials
-  3. System checks user's institution roles
+  3. System checks user's role and super admin status
   4. System redirects to appropriate dashboard
 - **Post-conditions**: User is logged in and redirected to role-appropriate dashboard
 - **Alternative Flows**:
   - Invalid credentials: Display error message
+  - Super Admin: Directly redirects to Super Admin Dashboard (bypasses institution selection)
-  - No institution access: Prompt for institution selection
+  - Regular users with no institution access: Prompt for institution selection
+  - Regular users with single institution: Auto-select institution and redirect to dashboard
+  - Regular users with multiple institutions: Prompt for institution selection
 - **Priority**: P0

 #### UC-002: Institution Selection
-- **Actor**: User with multiple institution access
+- **Actor**: User with multiple institution access (excluding Super Admin)
 - **Description**: User selects which institution context to work in
-- **Pre-conditions**: User is logged in and has access to multiple institutions
+- **Pre-conditions**: User is logged in, has access to multiple institutions, and is not a Super Admin
 - **Main Flow**:
   1. System displays list of accessible institutions
   2. User selects institution
   3. System updates user context
   4. System redirects to institution-specific dashboard
 - **Post-conditions**: User context is set to selected institution
+- **Alternative Flows**:
+  - Super Admin: Bypasses this use case entirely, goes directly to Super Admin Dashboard
 - **Priority**: P0

 #### UC-003: User Profile Management